-5.6- Student and Visitor Conduct Records
+6.1.
+Student and Visitor Conduct Records

-- 5.6.1.
 Records regarding student conduct shall be kept in the Dean of Students Office for a period of ten years after final disposition, except for records of expulsions which shall be permanently maintained.
 Records regarding action taken against visitors to UNM may be permanently maintained.
-Recordings of Student Conduct Committee hearings will be maintained in the Dean of Students Office for the same time period as the written records pertaining to the case. - 5.6.2.
 Copies of the final decision shall, in an academic dishonesty case, be sent to the faculty member.

-5.7.
+6.2.
 Rights of the Parties Participating in Student Code of Conduct Grievances